Pizzabagels/py220_assignments/assignment_files/lesson02/assignment/README.md

 - Error message for quantity = 0 in any of the rentals.
 - Warning for rentals missing end_date.
 - And others...
-2. Run linting using the regular batch file.
+2. Run linting using your IDE or the pylint command